 Join us as we explore the history and theories behind common approaches to today’s online learning.
 We’ll take a look at e-learning from the perspectives of the designer, the instructor, and of course, the learner.
 Through independent and collaborative activities you’ll get a better understanding of how to conceptualize designs for good e-learning, centering your designs in your context of choice.
 This course uses open content and culminates in a final project that will contribute to a growing resource that is freely and publicly available.

 - 6 weeks (Summer) 12 weeks (Fall or Spring)

 - Small group discussion activities

-- Any web-enabled device + internet connection
+- Any web-enabled device with a stable internet connection

 SemesterRegister for free